GlacioHack/xdem/doc/source/qgis_plugin.md

 :width: 80%
 :::

-Once the toolbox is open, xDEM algorithms appears at the bottom, in a dedecated section.
+Once the toolbox is open, xDEM algorithms appears at the bottom, in a dedicated section.

 :::{figure} imgs/qgis_plugin/toolbox.png
 :width: 30%
 :::

 To get started with the plugin's features, here are two examples, a coregistration followed by deriving the slope.
-The dataset used is the same as that used in the other xdem examples, which is Longyearbyen, available for download in [xdem-data repository](https://github.com/GlacioHack/xdem-data).
+The dataset used is the same as that used in the other xdem examples, which is Longyearbyen, described in {ref}`data`.

 ### Coregistration
 The coregistration methods that are available in the Python API ({ref}`supported_coreg_method`) are also included in the plugin, each with its own dedicated interface.